KingSlendy/Kysen/README.md

-# Kysen
+# About

-## Programming Language
+This is an interpreted language developed originally in Python.

-Interpreted programming language developed in Python
+This project started as a means of learning, but ended up adding more and more stuff so I'm just stuck developing this now.